matplotlib/matplotlib/doc/api/next_api_changes/2018-02-15-AL-deprecations.rst

 - :mod:`matplotlib.compat.subprocess`.
 This was a python 2 workaround, but all the functionality can now be found in the python 3 standard library :mod:`subprocess`.
+- :mod:`matplotlib.backends.wx_compat`.
+Python 3 is only compatible with
+  wxPython 4, so support for wxPython 3 or earlier can be dropped.

 The following classes, methods, and functions are deprecated: